altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/rsu/ug-rsu-agx5e-soc-premium-065b.md

 2. Insert the micro SD card in the slot on the Agilex SoC Development kit HPS daughtercard.

 ## Exercising U-Boot RSU Commands

+The following sections describe how to exercise some RSU use cases from the U-Boot shell.

 ### Basic RSU Operations